os-fpga/1st-CLaaS/README.md

 Here's a short <a href="https://drive.google.com/open?id=1TAUxoCZ3SQpYha5HjXYNDSqQsSvG_ejD" target="_ blank">invited talk</a>  at VSDOpen 2018 about cloud FPGAs and the impact they will have on open-source hardware and the silicon industry as a whole that is good context and motivation for this project.

 This repository contains all that is needed to develop a hardware-accelerated web application, including the generic framework and sample applications that utilize the framework.
-It contains contents for local development as well as for building FPGA images on the remote F1 machine, so it is to be cloned locally and remotely with different parts edited on each machine in a fork of this repository.
+It contains content for local development as well as for building FPGA images on the remote F1 machine, so it is to be forked and cloned locally and remotely with different parts edited on each machine.

 # Status

-This repository is a work-in-progress and will continue to evolve over the summer of 2019.
+This repository is a work-in-progress.
+Further development is funded for the summer of 2019 through <a href="https://summerofcode.withgoogle.com/dashboard/project/6298628153409536/overview/" target="_blank">Google Summer of Code</a>.
 A working <a href="https://github.com/alessandrocomodi/fpga-webserver/tree/master/apps/mandelbrot" target="_ blank">Mandelbrot explorer</a> is included.
-This demo is hosted at <a href="http://fractalvalley.net" target="_ blank">FractalValley.net</a>
+This demo is hosted at <a href="http://fractalvalley.net" target="_blank">FractalValley.net</a>.

 # Project description